NavidRohim/JMWS/notes.md

 - ~~Get prototype of actual shared waypoint on client~~
 - ~~Add tamper-proofing (validate that the clients requested shared waypoints are in the SUI file)~~ *Resolved due to rework*
 - ~~Get user shared objs file on server to work.~~
-- ~~Make transitioning from old objs to new objs~~ Implemented, need to test more.
 - ~~Sync waypoint when updated~~
 - ~~Delete waypoint when deleted by owner~~
 - ~~Make command object selection argument type~~